shashankvray/shashankvray/README.md

 **shashankvray/shashankvray** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I'm currently working as a Software Engineer
+- 🔭 I'm currently working as a Data Scientist
-- 🌱 I’m interested in Machine Learning, Computer Vision
+- 🌱 I’m interested in Algorithms and Machine Learning
 - 👯 I’m looking to collaborate on Computer Vision
 - 🤔 I’m looking for help with GANs
 - 😄 Pronouns: He/His/Him